osilander/203.311/Week1/Week1.md

 >**Exercise A:**
 >
 >Install the package called `alluvial` into your current R session.
-Write the version column from your package window (lower right quadrant: window #4 for the lectures) in the box below (or in a notebook, text file etc.)
+Write the version number from the column called "Version" from your package window (lower right quadrant: window #4 for the lectures) in the box below (or in a notebook, text file etc.)
 >
 > <table><tr><td>
 > ____________________